gleich/go_template/CONTRIBUTING.md

 # Contributing

-👋 Welcome to PROJECT_NAME!
-Thank you for showing interest in contributing to PROJECT_NAME, we would love to have your contribution.
+👋 Welcome to project_name!
+Thank you for showing interest in contributing to project_name, we would love to have your contribution.
 Below are some requirements for contributing.
 Please read carefully!

 ## 🐛 Requesting Features/Reporting Bugs